ezrantn/ezranatanael/posts/brain-tumor-segmentation-via-unet-and-genetic-algorithm-optimization.md

 publish_date: 2025-02-10
 ---

+With the increasing prevalence of brain tumors, accurate and efficient detection methods are essential for improving patient outcomes.
+Recent advancements in deep learning have revolutionized medical image analysis, yet optimizing these models remains challenging.

 ## Abstract

 Brain tumor detection and segmentation are critical tasks in medical imaging, significantly impacting early diagnosis and treatment planning.
 While deep learning models such as U-Net have shown great success in medical image segmentation, manual hyperparameter tuning remains a major bottleneck, requiring expert intuition and extensive computational resources.
 In this article, we introduce an automated U-Net hyperparameter optimization method using Genetic Algorithms (GA) to enhance segmentation accuracy and efficiency.
 Unlike traditional methods such as grid search or random search, GA mimics biological evolution to systematically explore optimal hyperparameter combinations, reducing manual effort.